Bidirectional charging: A first in Atlantic Canada

 As a Chemical Lab Technician at our Tufts Cove Generating Station, Tia works to make power for Nova Scotians.
 It’s Tia’s job to test boiler water chemistry and run the water treatment plant—making sure the turbines and boilers run safely so that Nova Scotians have electricity when they need it, everyday.

-Read More about Powering our Communities: Tia Crouse’s Story
+Read More about Women in Energy: Tia Crouse’s Story

 The HEAT Fund: helping those most in need during the coldest months of the year